arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ## Code tabs

 You will find code tabs on every other page in ArviZ docs.
-As we have two main types of files, i.e, `.rst` and `.md`, we often use two code tabs to show the functionailites in both rST and Markdown.
+As we have two main types of files, i.e, `.rst` and `.md`, we often use two code tabs to show the functionalities in both rST and Markdown.

 ### Synchronised Tabs
 ArviZ docs are using `sphinx-design` extension for adding sync code tabs in [conf.py](https://github.com/arviz-devs/arviz/blob/main/doc/source/conf.py#L61).
 You can check the syntax and more info about it